How to Measure Retail Performance? 5 Essential Metrics

 Check your sales offers, maybe you’re overdoing something?
 Come next month, and nobody buys soap and shampoos anymore because your customers now have large stock at home.

 In general, terms, if your average purchases are going up, the item count rises, too.
-But it would be better if the item count is slower to rise than sales value average.
-For in the end of the day you want to sell for more money, not just sell more.
+But it would be better if the item count is slower to rise than the sales value average.
+For the end of the day, you want to sell for more money, not just sell more.